-Has not been awarded overall or high point in novice category previously.

--Has not been awarded overall or high point in beginning category previously.
+-Has not been awarded overall or top 5 high point in beginning category previously.

 -Beginning dance skills. (solid single pirouette/ working on double pirouette, grand jetes in leap combinations)

 -Has not been awarded overall or top 5 high point in intermediate category previously.

--Intermediate dance skills. (solid double pirouettes/ working triple pirouettes, 3-4 fouettes, leap combinations)
+-Intermediate dance skills. (solid double and triple pirouettes, 3+ fouette or ala seconde combo, leap combinations)

--Advanced technical dance skills. (solid triple pirouettes, 4+ fouettes, advanced leaps and jumps)
+-Advanced technical dance skills. (solid triple and quad pirouettes, 4+ fouettes, advanced combo leaps, jumps and turns)